mdhiggins/sickbeard_mp4_automator/readme.md

 The most interesting are most likely `--batch`, `--selectfirst` and `--always`:

+`--selectfirst` will select the first series the search found, but will not automatically rename any episodes.

+`--always` will ask you select the correct series, then automatically rename all files.

 `--batch` will not prompt you for anything.
 It automatically selects the first series search result, and automatically rename all files.
 Use carefully!

-Similarly `--selectfirst` will select the first series the search found, but not automatically rename the episodes. `--always` will let you choose the correct series, but then automatically rename all files.

 # `tvdb_api`